TomasKovyKovacik/B-OOP-2023-BangLite/README.md

 #### Indians

 By playing the Indians card, you cause an Indian attack on all players (except the player who played it).
-Each player must discard a *Bang* card or lose one life.
+Each player must use a *Bang* card or lose one life.

 #### Cat Balou

-By playing this card, you can discard a card to your opponent, either from the table or from your hand.
+By playing this card, you can discard a card of your opponent, either from the table or from your hand.

-Example of playing a card: Player A plays the Cat Balou card to Player B, the game offers him whether he wants to discard a card from his hand or from the table, and after the given choice, a randomly selected card is automatically discarded to Player B. If Player B has no card, Player A will be shown a message that he cannot currently play this card on that player.
+Example of playing a card: Player A plays the Cat Balou card to Player B, the game offers him whether he wants to discard a card from his hand or from the table, and after the given choice, a randomly selected card is automatically discarded from Player B. If Player B has no cards, Player A will be shown a message that he cannot currently play this card on that player.

 #### Prison